Danack/LowMemoryClassloader/README.md

 TODO
 ====

-* Benchmark this compared to the classloader than ships with Composer.
-This should be significantly faster on machines that are under at least a medium amount of load.
+Benchmark this compared to the classloader that ships with Composer.
+It should be significantly faster on machines that are under at least a medium amount of load.
 It will definitely be faster for applications that use dynamically generated classes which have a high overhead with Composer's classloader.

+However I'm running PHP5.5 in a VM on my laptop, and it's performance is wildly divergent from a real server, so I'm not going to say any benchmarks which I know are unreliable.